Beyond Passion | How To Gain Experience That Will Make You Irresistible To Nonprofits

 Think outside of the nonprofit sector

-If you are passionate about real social change, get practical about your job search and start building skills you can contribute to your cause.
+If you are passionate about social impact, get practical about your job search!
+Start building skills you can contribute to your cause today.